QuirkyCort/gears-contributions/worlds/custom-world/Demo/README.md

 If 0 was choosen (...the first option), then for the y position, it will also choose the first option (ie. 2).
 Similarly, if 1 (second option) was choosen for x, then 4 (second option) will also be selected for y.

-This is useful to swap position of two blocks, while ensuring that they don't overlap.

 This is useful when you need two or more blocks to appear in corresponding positions (ie. one on top of the other).

 ```